BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Responding to others

-• find it difficult to show and accept affection
+• find it difficult to show or accept affection in typical ways

-• not respond when their name is called, despite being able to hear
+• not respond immediately or not at all when their name is used, despite being able to hear

-• react in a negative way when asked to do something
+• react in a negative way when asked to do something, which is experienced as a demand

 Interacting with others

-• appear to have little interest in others
+• outwardly appear to have little interest in others or be socially awkward

-• want to interact with others but don't show it in typical ways
+• be willing to interact with others but don't show it in typical ways

-• not enjoy social situations such as parties or social gatherings
+• find social situations such as parties or social gatherings a challenge

 • prefer to play or do things on their own

-• not make eye contact or make too much eye contact
+• avoid eye contact or make too much eye contact

 In their behaviour

-• make repetitive movements such as rocking backwards and forwards, flapping their hands or flicking their fingers
+• make repetitive movements such as rocking backwards and forwards, flapping their hands or flicking their fingers, called stimming.

-• insist on familiar routines and become very anxious or upset if this is disrupted or changed
+• prefer familiar routines and become anxious or upset if they are disrupted or changed, especially unexpectedly.

-• have a strong dislike of certain foods based on the texture or colour as much as the taste
+• have a strong dislike of certain foods based on the texture, colour, and smell as much as the taste.

-• repetitively play with toys, such as lining building blocks up rather than building with them
+• repetitively play with toys, such as lining and ordering.

-As well as these signs they may also:
+As well as these traits some autistic people may also:

-• take things literally and not understand sarcasm, jokes, metaphors or other common figures of speech
+• take things literally or struggle to understand sarcasm, jokes, or other common figures of speech.

-• have few friends and find it difficult to form new relationships
+• have fewer friends and find it difficult to form or sustain new relationships.

-• experience sensory difficulties with vision, smells, touch, sound and taste.
-This can mean that they may be either very sensitive or under-responsive and look for additional stimulation
+• experience sensory difficulties related to vision, smell, touch, sound, and taste.
+This can mean an autistic person may be either very sensitive (hypersensory) and actively avoid sensory stimulation, or under-responsive (hyposensory) and seek additional sensory stimulation.

 Autism is not a single condition, but a spectrum of closely related difficulties with shared characteristics.
-This means there can be individuals who are considered to be high functioning whilst others are on the lower functioning end of the spectrum.
-Every individual has some degree of problems with:
+This means autistic people who are considered to have low, moderate, or substantial support needs.
+Every autistic individual will experience some challenges with:

 • communication